optama/awmodoro/README.md

 ## Sound notification

 If you wish to be notified by sound when a Pomodoro ends, you may add this functionality to `finish_callback`.

+1. Make sure you have a sound player, e.g. [aplay](http://linux.die.net/man/1/aplay)
+2. Download a [bell sound](http://freesound.org/people/CJ4096/sounds/66717/) into awmodoro's directory
+3. Modify init.lua and add a call to **finish_callback**

 E.g.

-1. Make sure you have [aplay](http://linux.die.net/man/1/aplay)
-2. Download a [bell sound](http://freesound.org/people/CJ4096/sounds/66717/) into awmodoro's directory
-3. Modify init.lua as following:

 ```lua
 	finish_callback = function()
 		awful.util.spawn("aplay	" .. awful.util.getdir("config") .. "/awmodoro/bell.wav")